Operant conditioning is a well-known theory, but how do you put it into practice in your everyday life?

 We all have experienced this at one time or another.
 You are speeding, get stopped, and receive a ticket.
 This suppresses your speeding behavior for a short time, but it does not prevent you from ever speeding again.

 Later, John B. Watson, another behaviorist, emphasized a methodical, scientific approach to studying behavior and rejected any ideas about introspection.
 Behaviorists concern themselves with observable phenomena, so the study of inner thoughts and their supposed relationship to behavior was irrelevant.

-After conducting several animal experiments, Skinner published his first book titled, The Behavior of Organisms (Skinner, 1938).
-In the 1991 edition, he wrote a preface to the seventh printing reaffirming his position regarding stimulus/response research and introspection writing,
+After conducting several animal experiments, Skinner (1938) published his first book, The Behavior of Organisms.
+In the 1991 edition, he wrote a preface to the seventh printing, reaffirming his position regarding stimulus/response research and introspection:

-From his perspective, observable behaviors from the interplay of a stimulus, response, reinforcers, and the deprivation associated with the reinforcer are all one needed to study to understand human behavior.
+From his perspective, observable behaviors from the interplay of a stimulus, response, reinforcers, and the deprivation associated with the reinforcer are the only elements that need to be studied to understand human behavior.
 He called these contingencies and said that they “account for attending, remembering, learning, forgetting, generalizing, abstracting, and many other so-called cognitive processes.”

 Skinner believed that determining the causes of behavior is the most important factor for understanding why an organism behaves in a particular way.

-In Learning Theories, an educational Perspective, Schunk (2016, p.
-88) notes that Skinner’s learning theories have been discredited by more current ones that take into account higher-order and more complex forms of learning.
-Operant conditioning theory does not do this, but it still is useful in many educational environments and the study of gamification.
+Schunk (2016, p.
+88) notes that Skinner’s learning theories have been discredited by more current ones that consider higher order and more complex forms of learning.
+Operant conditioning theory does not do this, but it is still useful in many educational environments and the study of gamification.